 Debutant Vishal Jethwa Lauded For His Menacing Act In Rani Mukerji's Mardaani 2

-Rani Mukerji starrer 'Mardaani 2' has hit the silver screens today.
+Rani Mukerji starrer 'Mardaani 2' hit the silver screens today.
 The movie has been receiving stellar reviews and acceptance from the audiences for its hard-hitting subject.
-Everyone seems to be unanimously praising Rani and her chief antagonist’s brilliant performance in the film.
+Everyone seems to be unanimously praising Rani and her chief antagonist's brilliant performances in the film.

-For the longest time, the makers as a part of their marketing strategy had maintained secrecy about the villain of the movie.
+For the longest time, the makers, as a part of their marketing strategy, had maintained secrecy about the villain of the movie.
 But with the movie having released, the young talent named Vishal Jethwa has managed to spring a big surprise with his performance.
 The former television actor marks his big-screen debut in 'Mardaani 2'.
 Vishal is seen portraying the part of the menacing rapist-killer in the movie.

 Speaking about Vishal’s work, in a recent interview, Rani Mukerji said, “I think that is the strategy that they (producers) have probably taken.
 He is amazing in the film.
 He is going to shock a lot of people with his talent.
 He’s done an exceptional job.
 And I am sure that people are going to be very excited to know who he is after they watch his work.”

-The actors been receiving wonderful words on Twitter for his performance.
-Film critic Rohit Jaiswal wrote, “Yes...
-You will HATE him for the role this man is portraying but I can give in writing that #VishalJethwa is here to stay long in Bollywood... he is OUTSTANDING, his role of a perfect imbalanced Psycho who hates successful and independent woman will HAUNT you LONG...”
+The actor has been receiving wonderful words on Twitter for his performance.
+Film critic Rohit Jaiswal wrote, "Yes...
+You will HATE him for the role this man is portraying but I can give in writing that #VishalJethwa is here to stay long in Bollywood... he is OUTSTANDING, his role of a perfect imbalanced Psycho who hates successful and independent woman will HAUNT you LONG..."

 Producer and director Siddharth P Malhotra tweeted, “It’s absolute treat to watch #ranimukherjee she is outstanding in #Mardaani2 and pitch perfect. what an impactful and relevant film delivered by @gopiputhran #VishalJethwa is a revelation @yrf #AdityaChopra kudos to the team.”